Copyright Claims Vs. Copyright Strikes: How They Differ?

 What Is A Copyright Claim On YouTube?

 A Copyright claim on YouTube is called a Content ID Claim.
-YouTube has strict and stringent rules if a video violates the copyright claim rules without authorization.
+YouTube has strict and stringent rules, and if a video violates the copyright claim rules without authorization,

 So, when a copyright claim is sent to you by the owner, here are a few things that you must know about the Content claim ID:

-- The owner of the copyright may include advertisements in the video in order to profit from them.
+• The copyright owner may include advertisements in the video to profit from them.

 What Is Copyright Strike?

-Let us discuss what is a Copyright strike now.
+Let us discuss what is a YouTube Copyright strike now.

 When the owner of the copied work objects firmly to the video’s use of his work, the video is “struck” for copyright infringement and is pulled down from YouTube.
 This occurs when the rightful owner files a request for removal under the DMCA (Digital Millenium Copyright Act).